Hi, it will depend on your budget and what you want to do whilst in Dubai.

 hey guys, i'm desperatly need ur help asap!!
 I'm trying to prepare a visit to visit Dubai for 3 days by the end of February and do as much as i can .
 What are ur recommandations for a must do activities?? and is there a cheap stay that would be close to the different attractions.

-Thanks and waiting for ur advicessss as soos as possible. about 8 years ago
+Thanks and waiting for ur advicessss as soos as possible. almost 10 years ago

-festival city about 7 years agoAnswered by Anon via Travellr.com
+festival city almost 9 years agoAnswered by Anon via Travellr.com

 There is this excellent website called Airbnb, where you can rent out shared or private rooms in people's homes by the night or week, it works out cheaper compared to hotels, and you get to experience the place through the eyes of a local resident.